fernandreu/blazor-pages/README.md

 a `dist` bundle ready to be deployed.
 This bundle is then pushed differently depending on the CI environment:

-- Azure Pipelines: the bundle is force pushed to `gh-pages-from-azure` by using raw Git commands
+- Azure Pipelines: the bundle is force pushed to `gh-pages` by using raw Git commands
-- GitHub Actions: an already existing [action](https://github.com/marketplace/actions/deploy-to-github-pages) is used to push the bundle to `gh-pages-from-actions`
+- GitHub Actions: an already existing [action](https://github.com/marketplace/actions/deploy-to-github-pages) is used to push the bundle to `gh-pages-from-actions` (this will need to be renamed to `gh-pages` to host your website from this branch)

-For your project, you are probably only interested in either Azure Pipelines or GitHub Actions, but not both.
-In that case, `gh-pages` would be the a more suitable name for the deployment branch, as it is the standard name used for GitHub Pages (this can be changed in your project settings).

 ## How to use this for your own project